kbordon/pizza-order/README.md

 # _Pizza Order_

-#### _A pizza ordering application for Epicodus Object-Oriented JavaScript Coe Review , 09.29.2017_
+#### _A pizza ordering application for Epicodus Object-Oriented JavaScript Code Review , 09.29.2017_

 #### By _**Kimberly Bordon**_

 ## Description

 _This is an application that employs object-oriented programming to take a user's pizza order.
-The user inputs the toppings and size they prefer, and jQuery takes it and stores it in an object.
+The user inputs the toppings, and size they prefer, and jQuery takes it, and stores it in an object.
 It uses a unique method to calculate the user's total, and displays the options and results with Materialize._

 ## GH-Page